XirenZhou/w4118.device.io/README.md

 Your device will now reboot and boot into a special menu.
 This is fastboot mode.
 This allows us to modify system components such as placing a new kernel, or changing the system image.

 #Flash images to the device
+Now that you are in fastboot, you need to unlock the bootloader to make modifications.
+This is done by executing: fastboot oem unlock \<your unlock code\>

+Fill in your unlock code that you noted down earlier.

 We have provided images to flash onto your device that make developing and debugging easy.
 Once you are in the fastboot mode flash the following images: fastboot flash recovery recovery.img fastboot flash boot boot.img